One-Simon/GitStats/README.md

 > [!TIP]
 > You can also display the Cards seperate from one another and show them wherever you like.

-For this, name the Configuration blocks:
+For this, name the Configuration blocks however you like:
 ```md
 <!-- gitstats:config allTime
 style: normal